Designing Refund Bonus Schemes for Provision Point Mechanism in Civic Crowdfunding: Related Work

 \end{definition} Here, $\sigma_i=(x_i^*,t_i)$ $\forall t_i \in [y_i,T]$.

-For PPR, $S=N$ and $t=T$, i.e., the strategy $\sigma_i^*=(x_i^*,T) \ \forall i\in N$ constitutes a set of PSNE of PPR in sequential game.
-This is because the refund bonuses here are independent of time of contribution.
-Thus, players have no incentive to contribute early.
-Such strategies lead to the project not getting provisioned in practice and are therefore undesirable.
+For PPR, $S=N$ and $t=T$, i.e., the strategy $\sigma_i^*=(x_i^*,T) \ \forall i\in N$ constitutes a set of PSNE of PPR in a sequential setting as the refund bonuses here are independent of time of contribution.
+Thus, agents have no incentive to contribute early.
+Such strategies lead to the project not getting provisioned in practice and are undesirable.